ifm/ifm3d/examples/tutorials/configuration.md

 ## Read the current configuration

 The first provided function outputs the current configuration of the device (the VPU and each head currently attached).
+This function outputs the full configuration, including the parameters set for each camera head, but also other aspects like MAC and IP addresses, etc.
 ```cpp
 json conf = cam->ToJSON();
 ```